-That said, let’s chat about some great things to either do starts of or get in the ground right now during this very warm month.
+That said, let’s chat about some great things to either do starts off or get in the ground right now during this very warm month.

 *** Mind you for those just entering the site…I am located in 6A so adjust these suggestions accordingly for your growing zone. ***

-Winter Radishes: I try to get these going in the ground by the end of july depending on what the forecast looks like.
-Sometimes I wait till August if it has been really hot, but the ideal for these guys is that they ground is hot BUT you are seeing cooler nights so they get a touch of cool once they are sprouting and going.
+I try to get these going in the ground by the end of July depending on what the forecast looks like.
+Sometimes I wait till August if it has been really hot, but the ideal for these guys is that the ground is hot BUT you are seeing cooler nights so they get a touch of cool once they are sprouting and going.
 If you plant them too early they will not be good, but if you can nail it they are sooooo good and offer a gorgeous color at the right time of year.

-Carrots: I do sowing of carrots early spring, mid spring, early summer, late summer.
-I do different varities too for fun.
+I do sowing of carrots in early spring, mid-spring, early summer, late summer.
+I do different varieties too for fun.
 So sow another row of carrots.
-In fact place them right by your tomatoes now that you know where they are establishing and the space they will take up.
+In fact, place them right by your tomatoes now that you know where they are establishing and the space they will take up.
 The carrots open the soil for the deep tomato roots, they keep pests away, and the tomatoes will provide great shade for the greens.
 They are great buddies in the garden and by the time the tomatoes are done, the carrots will be nearly ready for harvest.

-Chioggi Beets: These are some of my favorites and like carrots I keep sowing beets till the first week of September.
-After that we are done, but I like to keep beets in varied sowing patterns and different varieties going throughout the growing season.
-Chioggi are just gorgeous too!
+These are some of my favorites and like carrots, I keep sowing beets till the first week of September.
+After that, we are done, but I like to keep beets in varied sowing patterns and different varieties going throughout the growing season.
+Chioggia is just gorgeous too!
 I pick greens for salads while the roots grow nice and big.

-Broccoli: If you haven’t gotten your broccoli going yet you still can.
-I would suggest starts if you see a frost earlier than October, but if not go for the seeds and an early variety.
-I planted mine the last week of June but you are safe in most zones till mid July with early varieties.
+If you haven’t gotten your broccoli going yet you still can.
+I would suggest starting if you see a frost earlier than October, but if not go for the seeds and an early variety.
+I planted mine the last week of June but you are safe in most zones till mid-July with early varieties.

-Delicata Squash: Small Fall/Winter squashes still have plenty of time to get going.
+Small Fall/Winter squashes still have plenty of time to get going.
 I have my Delicata just popping up and they took about a week to show up after starting them.
 Give them plenty of space and even a trellis.
-One or two plants is all you need.
+One or two plants are all you need.

-Lettuce: Look for a shady spot in the garden whether it be under a trellis from squash or cucumbers or even around the base of pruned tomato plants.
+Look for a shady spot in the garden, whether under a trellis from squash or cucumbers or around the base of pruned tomato plants.
 Lettuce will grow very well among these places even during the hottest days.
 Most varieties should be stars and avoid bolting once they have the proper shade.